 Busy Beaver has stage managed more nerd-themed burlesque shows than any other working SM in Chicago .
 She has also worked with The New Colony, A Red Orchid Theatre, Chicago Commercial Collective, and the Chicago Fringe Festival.
-She is currently the Business Manager for Stage Left Theatre.
+She served as Business Manager for Stage Left Theatre.
 She knits and watches a lot of Star Trek: DS9, which is the strongest series of the franchise.
 I know.
 You’re thinking it’s TNG, but you’re mistaken.
 We can talk about it sometime, if you like.

-She produces and hosts a bi-weekly podcast about the thoughtful and progressive work of women in Chicago theatre.
+She produces and hosts a podcast exploring progressive and feminist work in Chicago Theatre.
 Check it out at www.spielchicago.com.

 Plan 9 Questionnaire

 How did you get started in Burlesque and Plan 9?

 Three months after I moved to Chicago, I saw that a Star Trek Themed burlesque show needed a stage manager and I had never been more sure about anything in my life.
 That show introduced me to the amazingly talented people who would become my friends, co-producers and accomplices in Plan 9 for years to come.